South Dakota Arts Council (SDAC)

 Priority is given to South Dakota artists.
 Artists who have been endorsed through a panel review process at least twice and who have received favorable evaluations are not required to reapply but should notify SDAC staff if they do not wish to continue roster participation.

 Artists who have not completed a residency in a three-year period may be removed from the Artists in Schools and Communities roster and asked to reapply at the discretion of Arts Council staff.
 Artists with extenuating circumstances who cannot meet the requirement to complete a residency may request a leave of absence from the AISC roster.

 Endorsements will be announced in December for the fiscal year starting July 1.
-Artists are endorsed for a three year period.

 USA: South Dakota